MarcPaulTheCoder/StockAlgo/README.md

 ## Infrastructure

-The cluster runs on two physical machines rather than cloud instances:
+The cluster runs on owned hardware rather than cloud instances:

 - **backend-5090** — Ryzen 9 9950X, 256 GB RAM, RTX 5090.
 Control plane and worker.
 - **frontend-7900xtx** — Ryzen 9 7900X, 128 GB RAM, RX 7900 XTX.
 Worker.
+- **TrueNAS NAS** — the persistence tier.
+Every stateful component — MinIO's object store, the MySQL StatefulSet, Polaris's catalog database, and Airflow's metadata, DAGs, and logs — lives on NFS persistent volumes served from mirrored NVMe, with a mirrored-HDD backup tier behind it.

-They are connected over 25 GbE at MTU 9000 on a dedicated VLAN, with Calico providing the pod network and NFS providing shared storage.
+The compute nodes are stateless: no persistent state lives on either node, so any pod can be rescheduled without data loss.
+Nodes reach the NAS over 25 GbE at MTU 9000 on a dedicated VLAN; Calico provides the pod network.

 ## Repository layout